rust-lang/rust-project-goals/src/2024h2/RFL.md

 ### What do I do with this space?

 *This is a good place to elaborate on your reasoning above -- for example, why did you put the design axioms in the order that you did?
 It's also a good place to put the answers to any questions that come up during discussion.
-The expectation is that this FAQ section will grow as the goal is discussed and eventually shoudl contain a complete summary of the points raised along the way.*
+The expectation is that this FAQ section will grow as the goal is discussed and eventually should contain a complete summary of the points raised along the way.*